 For example, when I started blogging, I read in many blogs that people write several blog posts in a single day so they can schedule a lot of content in advance.

 I did my best to do that, but with time, I understood I just couldn’t.

 At first, I pushed myself a lot, and honestly, not being capable of writing four high-quality blog posts in a single day made me feel that blogging wasn’t for me.
-It made me feel like an outright failure.
+It made me feel like a failure.

-But one day, I realized I love blogging.
-So I just acknowledged we’re all different and accepted that fact.
-And then kept doing my thing because I like it.
+But one day, I just acknowledged we’re all different and accepted that fact.
+And then kept doing my thing because I liked it.

 Take a look at the last time you set a goal for yourself.
 Was it realistic?
 If not, how did you feel when you didn’t accomplish it?

 10. Work smart and ALWAYS do your best

 As I said before, you don’t deserve things unless you work for them.

 Working smart goes hand in hand with setting smart goals.

 Once you’ve set those, you can start working smart towards those things you want.